 Ingredients

-- 1 lb Brussel sprouts, whole or pre-shredded
+- 1 pound Brussel sprouts, whole or pre-shredded

-- 2 tablespoon extra virgin olive oil for cooking, divided
+- 2 tablespoon extra virgin olive oil divided

 - ½ cup chopped red onion about 1 small onion